 - Comptroller of the Lord Chamberlain’s Office: He arranges ceremonial affairs rather than financial affairs.

 - Comptroller of the Navy: is the royal position in the US Defence, who will be responsible mainly for the procurement.

 - Comptroller & City Solicitor of the City of London: One of the high officials responsible for legal services.

-- Comptroller General of Patents: is the head of UK intellectual patent or the patent office.
+- Comptroller General of Patents: is the head of the UK intellectual patent or the patent office.

-- He takes full responsibility for the accounting and finance function of the organization.
+- He takes full responsibility for the finance and accounting functions of the organization.

 - Does the variance analysis and suggest measures to improve the financial performance of the company or the government in the near future.

-- The only person in charge of the financial & accounting matters which raises a doubt in other peoples mind with regards to the loyalty to the organization.
+- The only person in charge of the financial & accounting matters; This raises a doubt in other people’s minds with regards to the loyalty to the organization.

-- Since it is a senior-level position there are chances that the management may lay off such person who has full control over the treasury of the company and is not adhering to the principles and values of the organization.
+- Since it is a senior-level position, there are chances that the management may lay off such a person who has full control over the treasury of the company and is not adhering to the principles and values of the organization.